ansys/api-eigen-example/README.md

 ### Installing the C++ gRPC Server

-Installing the C++ gRPC server manually is a very simple process.
-Just run the following command lines from the root of the repository.
-It will use the [conan](https://conan.io/) package manager to install its dependencies.
+Installing the C++ gRPC server manually is a simple process.
+To use the [conan](https://conan.io/) package manager to install dependencies, run the following command lines from the root of the repository:

 ```bash
     cd src/ansys/eigen/cpp/grpc/server/
     make compile && make install && ./deploy_dependencies.sh
 ```

-You may need to run the previous ``install`` and ``deploy`` related commands with root privileges.
+You might need to run the previous ``install`` and ``deploy`` commands with root privileges.

-Once installed, you are ready to go with the C++ gRPC server!
+Once dependencies are installed, you can use the C++ gRPC server.
 Start writing your own C++ ``main.cpp`` file and include the project header files as follows:

 ```cpp